-Interstitial lung disease (ILD) encompasses a diverse group of chronic pulmonary disorders characterized by progressive fibrosis, inflammation, and architectural distortion of the lung parenchyma.
-These pathological changes lead to impaired gas exchange, restrictive lung physiology and in many cases, the development of pulmonary hypertension (PH)-a severe complication that significantly increases morbidity and mortality.
-PH in ILD arises from a combination of chronic hypoxia, vascular remodeling, and obliteration of the pulmonary capillary bed, resulting in elevated pulmonary arterial pressures and right ventricular (RV) dysfunction.3 Early identification of PH is critical, as its presence portends a worse clinical outcome, including accelerated functional decline and reduced survival.4 However, diagnosing PH in ILD patients remains challenging due to overlapping symptoms and the limitations of current non-invasive screening methods.5 echocardiography (TTE) is widely employed for initial screening, yet its accuracy can be compromised in ILD patients due to poor acoustic windows from underlying lung fibrosis.
-In this context, computed tomography (CT) imaging-a cornerstone in ILD diagnosis and monitoring8-offers a promising alternative for assessing PH through structural evaluation of the pulmonary vasculature.
-9 Specifically, CTderived measurements such as the main pulmonary artery diameter (mPAD) and the ratio of pulmonary artery to aortic diameter (PA:A) have emerged as potential non-invasive indicators of PH.
-Previous studies in other respiratory and cardiovascular conditions have demonstrated correlations between and enlargement elevated pulmonary pressures, but their diagnostic and prognostic utility in ILD-associated PH remains less established.12
+Interstitial lung disease (ILD) encompasses a diverse group of chronic pulmonary disorders characterized progressive fibrosis, by inflammation, and architectural distortion of the lung parenchyma.
+These pathological changes lead to impaired gas exchange, restrictive lung physiology and in many cases, the development of pulmonary hypertension (PH)-a severe that significantly complication increases morbidity and mortality.
+PH in ILD arises from a combination of chronic hypoxia, vascular remodeling, and obliteration of the pulmonary capillary bed, resulting in elevated pulmonary arterial pressures and right ventricular (RV) dysfunction.
+Early identification of PH is critical, as its presence portends a worse clinical outcome, including accelerated functional decline and reduced survival.
+However, diagnosing PH in ILD patients remains challenging due to overlapping symptoms and the limitations of current non-invasive screening methods.5 echocardiography (TTE) is widely employed for initial screening, yet its accuracy can be compromised in ILD patients due to poor acoustic windows from underlying lung fibrosis.
+In this context, computed tomography (CT) imaging-a cornerstone in ILD diagnosis and monitoring-offers a promising alternative for assessing PH through structural evaluation of the pulmonary vasculature.9 Specifically, CTderived measurements such as the main pulmonary artery diameter (mPAD) and the ratio of pulmonary artery to aortic diameter (PA:A) have emerged as potential non-invasive indicators of PH.
+Previous studies in other respiratory and cardiovascular conditions have demonstrated correlations between PA and enlargement elevated pulmonary pressures, but their diagnostic and prognostic utility in ILD-associated PH remains less established.

 Right heart catheterization (RHC) remains the gold standard for diagnosing PH, but its invasive nature limits routine use.
-Transthoracic
+Transthoracic population.
+By refining the use of routine CT imaging for PH assessment, we hope to facilitate earlier detection, improve risk stratification, and guide therapeutic decisionmaking in ILD patients, ultimately enhancing clinical outcomes in this high-risk cohort.

-This study aims to evaluate the utility of CT-derived PA diameter measurements in predicting PH in ILD patients.
+This study aims to evaluate the utility of CTderived PA diameter measurements in predicting PH in ILD patients.
 Additionally, we seek to determine optimal cutoff values for mPAD and PA:A that best predict PH in this